Cookies on this website

 Social Equity Health

-Target 2: By 2030, reduce the proportion of households in fuel poverty by 50% from 2019 levels
+Our target (2): To reduce the proportion of households in fuel poverty by 50% from the 2019 levels across the West Midlands by 2030.

 Choose a theme